-The San Juan Chamber MusicFest is one of OCPAG’s flagship events.
-The MusicFest features a trio of musicians of international renown, under the artistic direction of pianist Max Levinson.
-The musicians come to Ouray County for a whole week in the late summer, producing a number of concerts and events throughout the county.
+The annual San Juan Chamber MusicFest, OCPAG’s flagship event, features a small group of musicians of international renown, under the artistic direction of renowned concert pianist Max Levinson.

 Pianist Max Levinson is known as an intelligent and sensitive artist with a fearless technique.
 The Washington Post writes, “You can hear gasps in the audience – Max Levinson displays technical wizardry.
 His playing has solid, assured technique, clarity of vision and a sense of the permanent values in music that underlie surface variations.”
-He has performed as soloist with the Los Angeles Philharmonic, St. Louis Symphony, Detroit Symphony, Baltimore Symphony, San Francisco Symphony, St. Paul Chamber Orchestra, Utah Symphony, Oregon Symphony, Indianapolis Symphony, Colorado Symphony, New World Symphony, Boston Pops, San Antonio Symphony, Louisville Symphony, Los Angeles Chamber Orchestra, and National Symphony Orchestra of Ireland, and in recital at New York’s Lincoln Center, Washington DC’s Kennedy Center, London’s Wigmore Hall, Zürich’s Tonhalle, the Musee d’Orsay in Paris, Jordan Hall in Boston, and throughout the US, Canada, and Europe.
+He has performed widely as soloist throughout the US, Canada, and Europe.

 He is currently on the faculty at Boston Conservatory and Brown University and is a Steinway Artist.
 He lives in Boston with his wife, cellist Allison Eldredge, and their daughters Natalie and Jessica.